delta-io/delta/powerbi/README.md

 # FAQ
 **Q:** The Power Query UI does not show the second parameter.
 How can I use it?

 **A:** To use the second parameter of the function you need to use the advanced editor.
+Power Query does currently not support parameters of type record in the UI

 --------------------
 **Q:** How can I use [Delta Lake Time Travel](https://databricks.com/blog/2019/02/04/introducing-delta-time-travel-for-large-scale-data-lakes.html)?

 **A:** The function supports an optional second parameter to supply generic parameters.
 To query specific version of the Delta Lake table, you can provide a record with the field `Version` and the value of the version you want to query.
+For example: `fn_ReadDeltaTable(#"Filtered Rows", [Version=123])`